Road Salt

 Lightly sprinkle salt or apply salt brine just before a snowstorm begins, 12 oz. of road salt is enough to cover 20 feet of driveway or 10 sidewalk squares

-Wear appropriate footwear - winter boots for walking and bring a change of shoes for indoors
+Wear appropriate footwear - winter boots or crampons for walking and bring a change of shoes for indoors

 Check car breaks and break early (8-10 seconds of distance between cars) to drive safer on slippery roads